Last Update: 7/12/19

-In the past, Florida was known among hotel owners, supermarket chains, and national stores (as well as insurance defense counsel and personal injury lawyers) as a great place for injury victims to file lawsuits based upon slip and fall injuries.
+In the past, Florida was known among hotel owners, supermarket chains, and national stores (as well as insurance defense counsel and personal injury lawyers) as a great place for injury victims to file slip and fall lawsuits.
 That was because the burden of proof for plaintiffs under Florida law in these situations was lower than in many other states.

 However, that burden of proof changed with the passage of Florida Statute 768.0755 (see our earlier post).
 This law changed the slip and fall lawsuit requirements from the plaintiff having to show only that a slip and fall had happened, to showing activity on the part of the defendant, as well.

 Why?
 This law was passed by the Florida Legislature in response to outcries of unethical and frivolous slip and fall lawsuits being filed by plaintiffs by shifting some of the burden of proving what had happened in the fall injury circumstances from the defendant to the plaintiff.